Physician Assistant Studies Hybrid Program (MS) Highlights

 Clinical Component (Year Two)

 The order in which a student completes all of the below clinical courses may vary, so course numbers are not listed.
-Each student must complete the PAS 2429 Transition to PA Certification and Practice (5 credits) course within the final four months of the program.
+Each student must complete the PAS 2429 Transition to PA Certification and Practice (5 credits) course within the final four months of the physician assistant program.

 Year Two Total Credits: 37